-Kotri, about 230 miles in length, was constituted a district, to be called the "Lower Scinde District" for survey operations which were immediately commenced and rapidly completed.
+5. In December 1871 an Engineer-in-Chief was appointed to the charge of Survey of the District below Sukkar undertaken Jan.
+The whole line from Mooltan to Kotri, and in January 1872 the lower section, Sukkur to Kotri, about 280 miles in length, was constituted a district, to be called the "Lower Scinde District" for survey operations which were immediately commenced and rapidly completed.

-- 6. In the hot weather of this year the Survey parties of the Lower Scinde District plotted their work, and submitted an estimate to Government, which was accepted, and work was ordered to be commenced. - 7.
-To equalize the charges of the whole line, a final distribution was made in January 1873, as follows: -
+6. In the hot weather of this year the Survey parties of the Lower Scinde Completion of these Surveys.
+Baccepted, and work was ordered to be commenced.

+7. To equalize the charges of the whole line, a final distribution was made in January 1873, as follows :-